https://newcastleok.gov/government Parent Page: Government id: 65 Active Page: Employment Opportunities id:109

 3. Training and experience in confined space entry.

-4. Must be able to obtain and OK Class D water license and CDL Class A driver’s license within six months of employment.
+4. Must possess an OK Class D water license within six months of employment.

 Job Requirements: